Interested in knowing what is the best agile project management tool for your business in 2024?

-It’s based around the concept of Cards and Lists (you can think of these as categories), you start off with 3 default Lists (To Do, Doing and Done) which you can easily remove or may even decide to create new ones.
+It’s based on the concept of Cards and Lists (you can think of these as categories), you start off with 3 default Lists (To Do, Doing, and Done) which you can easily remove or may even decide to create new ones.

-After you’ve created your lists, you can then add Cards which document the functionality or changes that you need to make in your project.
-When in the Card detail, Trello lets you assign the Card to the relevant resource, assign estimates or completion dates and much more!
+After you’ve created your lists, you can then add Cards that document the functionality or changes that you need to make in your project.
+When in the Card detail, Trello lets you assign the Card to the relevant resource, assign estimates or completion dates, and much more!

 Social Media giant Twitter even use Trello to let the user community know which features are currently in their product Backlog!